moritzfl/jtopia-configurator/README.md

 How to Use
 ==========

-with jtopia-configurator (separate library) you can rely on integrated resources and a helper class (Configurator) to provide you with an easy configuration:
+with jtopia-configurator you can rely on integrated resources and a helper class (Configurator) to provide you with an easy configuration:

         Configurator.setConfigurationToModel(Configurator.OPENNLP_ENGLISH_POS_MAXENT);
         Configurator.setConfigurationToStopWords(Configurator.STOPWORD_ENGLISH_LONG);